Upcoming Events

 Performer Signup

 At the 7:00 p.m.
 Open Mic start, use the Zoom link to join.
 If you'd like to perform, fill out the "Performer Signup" form beforehand.
 Performance order is first-come first-served, although those under 18 can go first.
+The class will end after everyone has played and may conclude before 9 p.m.

 Everyone is welcome: Performers of all levels from beginner to professional are warmly received and encouraged.
 As we are a guitar society, only solo guitarists and ensembles that include at least one guitarist may play.